ykunisato/easySlack/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of easySlack is to ...
+The goal of easySlack is to send message to a specific channel of slack.

 ## Installation

-You can install the released version of easySlack from [CRAN](https://CRAN.R-project.org) with:
+You can install the developed version of easySlack from GitHub with:

 ``` r
 # install.packages("remotes")